thestephenhunt/BookshelfDragAndDrop/README.md

 # BookshelfDragAndDrop

-To run the project, clone this repo, and run `npm run start`
+To run the project, clone this repo, and run `npm i`

+After that's done, run `npm run start`